 Einstein is saying that our ability and capacity to think has recreated a new world in every instant.

-And that the human mind is creating new technological advances, new scientific inventions, new world discoveries at faster rates than ever before and is only getting faster.
+The human mind is creating new technological advances, new scientific inventions, new world discoveries at faster rates than ever before and they are only getting faster.

-And because it is limited to time, it cannot comprehend the God which is eternal or also known as timelessness.
+And because the mind is limited to time, it cannot comprehend the God, which is eternal and also known as timelessness.

 Even if the mind can’t comprehend what God is, we should not limit God, and thus limit what we are in the absolute sense, which is also God itself, timelessness itself.